 NAGPRA calls for the establishment of new relationships between museums and Native Americans—relationships that reflect a spirit of cooperative interaction and partnership.
-It is of critical importance that HC staff and administrators support an approach to NAGPRA issues that reflects a commitment to sustaining such relationships.
-This requires open and full communications with interested Native American communities and lineal descendants regarding HC collections, as well as an institutional intent to consider repatriation claims for human remains and objects that fall under the law.
+It is of critical importance that History Colorado staff and administrators support an approach to NAGPRA issues that reflects a commitment to sustaining such relationships.
+This requires open and full communications with interested Native American communities and lineal descendants regarding History Colorado collections, as well as an institutional intent to consider repatriation claims for human remains and objects that fall under the law.

 The NAGPRA Team

 History Colorado’s NAGPRA program is implemented by a team composed of the following persons:

 · History Colorado NAGPRA Liaison, NAGPRA Team leader

 · History Colorado Curator of Culture and Community